-An introduction to current technology for producing CNC programs from SmartCAM®, AutoCAD®, Iges and/or CADkey® manually-produced programs to a floor- model CNC endmill and modify them to fulfill production specifications and requirements.
+An introduction to current technology for producing CNC programs from SmartCAM®, AutoCAD®, Iges and/or CADkey® devices, capabilities, materials and applications.
+The student manually-produced programs to a floor- model CNC endmill and modify them to fulfill production specifications and requirements.
 Multiple part positioning and machine tooling are emphasized.
 Equipment is full-sized, metal is machined, multiple parts are produced, and close tolerances are required.
 If students desire to employ graphics other than SmartCAM, they must be proficient in the graphics version to be used.